FrancesCoronel/personal-website-v3/site/content/adventures/2015-11-13-hrdevfest-talk.md

 description: My presentation on Web Design for HR DevFest in Norfolk, VA on November 14th, 2015.
 banner: https://fvcproductions.files.wordpress.com/2015/11/techtalk-001.jpeg?w=1024&h=435&crop=1
 categories:
   - blog
+  - coding
+  - creativity
 tags:
   - featured
   - hampton roads
   - hampton roads
   - developer festival
   - hampton roads devfest
   - hr devfest
   - hrdevfest
   - norfolk virginia
   - tech conference
   - web design
   - web design talk
 ---

 So I live in Norfolk, Virginia which is this beautiful small town by the sea.
 Norfolk is part of the Hampton Roads area which is often referred to as the `757` since that's our catchy area code.